elimu-ai/content-provider/README.md

         }
     }
     ```
-4. Then change to your snapshot version of the library:
+3. Then change to your `-SNAPSHOT` version of the library:
     ```diff
     [versions]
-    elimuModel = "model-2.0.89"
+    elimuModel = "model-2.0.101"
-    -elimuContentProvider = "1.2.38"
+    -elimuContentProvider = "1.2.42"
-    +elimuContentProvider = "1.2.39-SNAPSHOT"
+    +elimuContentProvider = "1.2.43-SNAPSHOT"
     ```

 ### Usage Example